sPROFFEs/Navipod/README.md

 ## License

-Custom proprietary personal-use-only license.
-Personal private use is allowed; commercial use, redistribution, sublicensing, and hosted-service offerings are not.
-See [LICENSE](LICENSE) for the binding terms.
+Navipod uses a custom **Personal Use Only** license.
+Private, personal, non-commercial use and modification are allowed.
+Commercial use, redistribution, sublicensing and offering Navipod as a hosted service are prohibited without prior written permission.

+Read the complete [LICENSE](LICENSE) before deploying or modifying the project.